Jump to section

 The transfer of a grant to another institution or investigator will be at the sole discretion of the PHAB Administrator.

 Progress and Financial reports for one-year awards must be submitted to the Program Administrator at 6 months, and Progress and Financial reports for two-year awards must be submitted at 6, 12 and 18 months.
 For the two-year Awards, the 6, 12, and 18-month Progress and Financial reports must be received within 30 days of the end of these periods.
 Final reports are due 60 days after the end of the funding period.
 Progress and Financial report templates will be e-mailed to awardees at least one month before these deadlines.

-The Program reserves the right to terminate support of a funded project at any time for any reason at its sole discretion.
+The Program reserves the right to terminate support of a funded project at any time for cause.

 For-profit organizations are not allowed to apply to the PHAB Awards, e.g. pharmaceutical companies, homecare companies, health maintenance organizations, etc. The exceptions are research laboratories and academic institutions that may exist as part of a hospital that is run for profit.
 If in doubt about eligibility, please contact the Program Administrator.

 As a condition of funding, Bayer may ask for a right of first refusal to obtain an exclusive worldwide license to any technology invented or improved under the grant.
 This intellectual property includes, but is not limited to, patented inventions, technical data, materials and know-how.
 It does not include any technology invented prior to the award period or after the end of the award period, or to technology invented by the investigators during the period of funding but not supported in any way by this award.